tokusumi/fastapi-cloudauth/README.md

 ### Raw payload

-If you doesn't require `pydantic` data serialization (validation), `FastAPI-CloudAuth` has a option to extract raw payload.
+If you don't require `pydantic` data serialization (validation), `FastAPI-CloudAuth` has an option to extract the raw payload.

 All you need is: